-Time flew, the conference was suddenly over and I was going back to my hostel for the last time.
+Time flew by, the conference was suddenly over, and I went back to my hostel for the last time.
 All stories come to an end; such is life.
 But having my flight back home booked on the next day's late afternoon allowed me to say dignified goodbye to the city.

-I visited last few exhibitions, and went to check out the Phoenix Park - the largest enclosed public park in any European capital city, a calm sanctuary with many compelling sights, such as the Wellington Monument, a 62m /203ft tall obelisk.
-But my favorite part was just the sheer amount of greenery all over the place.
+I visited a few more exhibitions and checked out the Phoenix Park – the largest enclosed public park in any European capital city, a calm sanctuary with many compelling sights, such as the Wellington Monument, a 62m /203ft tall obelisk.
+But my favourite part was just the sheer amount of greenery all over the place.

-Then I walked through the downtown for the last time...
+Then I walked through downtown for the last time...

 ..and that was it.
-Dublin left me with an impression of a vivid, relatively compact city with a variety of attractions and interesting people to chat with.
+Dublin left me with an impression of a vivid, relatively compact city with various charms and interesting people to chat with.
 I left Dublin with a desire to come back one day.

 Thanks for reading!

-Tech note: All pics here were taken on a compact camera with a fixed lens.
-I had an absolute blast working with it, but I also noticed loads of details that were out of reach.
+Tech note: I took all the pics above on a compact camera with a fixed 35mm lens.
+I had a blast working with it, but I also noticed loads of details out of reach.
 Dublin is more of a city of tight perspectives than wide panoramas.
 If you'd go, I'd suggest taking a long lens.

-If you liked this post, you might enjoy my other traveling adventures, such as:
+If you liked this post, you might enjoy my other travelling adventures, such as: